This leaflet aims to help you and your family understand more about your cancer treatment.

 - Aches and pains

-- Mood swings, poor concentration, lower confidence and changes in memory.
+- Mood swings, poor concentration, lower confidence and changes in memory

-You may find the above symptoms affect your sex life in
+You may find the above symptoms affect your sex life in some way.

 Less common late side effects